Apply for horse racing registration and licence

 If you are a pari-mutuel or teletheatre worker, apply as a gambling worker.

 |Application||Complete and submit online using the Online Service (preferred method).
 Applications will be accepted by mail or in-person until October 31, 2022.|

 |Terms, Conditions, Rules, and Policies||Horse racing registrations and/or licences may be suspended or cancelled if violations of the terms and conditions or horse racing rules and policies occur.
 See Rules & Policies for more information.|

 Click below to see information about each step of the horse racing registration and licensing process.
 Click "expand all" if you want to see all of the steps or if you want to print this page.

-As part of the registration process, you are required to submit to a background check, which includes but is not limited to a criminal record check and a credit check.
-The registration process must be successfully completed before a licence can be issued.
+Before starting your application, please review all related information under Application Resources.
+As part of the process, you are required to submit to a background check, which includes but is not limited to a criminal record check and a credit check.
+The process must be successfully completed before a licence can be issued.

 If you were working in the horse racing industry in another Canadian province and are moving to B.C., please review the information in Information for Out-of-Province Horse Racing Workers Moving to B.C.
 (PDF).

 As a participant in the horse racing industry in B.C. you must comply with terms and conditions and rules and policies outlined in the application form and related documents.
 See Rules & Policies for more information.

 To apply online, use the Online Service and ensure all mandatory information has been provided.

 Mail or Courier Application